Warden lifecycle

 If you would like to become a chief warden:

-Step down as a warden
+Step down as an emergency warden

-Warden
+Emergency Warden

 If you change buildings, or otherwise wish to resign your duties as a warden, please advise your building's chief warden as soon as possible, so that recruitment for your replacement can commence quickly.